East Bay Waltz

 $10-15 sliding scale (or pay what you can).
 Cash or Venmo only.

-The introductory class (NEW TIME: from 5:30-7 p.m.) will be on rotary waltz, which is so important that it's usually just called "the waltz."
+The introductory class (from 5:30-7 p.m.) will be on cross-step waltz, which is an exciting newer style of waltz danced to slower music.
+Alannah F teaches.
 No experience or partner necessary!
 This "beginner lesson" is great for anyone who doesn't yet feel confident in 3/4, even if you've taken a lesson before.
-Jay C. teaches with Caroline V.

 As always, EBW is a come-as-you-are, all ages, gender neutral, no-partner-required, ask anyone to dance event where we value consent and everyone is welcome.